Universal Motor Company: Introduction, History, Contact Information Links, etc.

 Considering that very few of these engines have suffered failure from any inherent weakness, such as a manufacturer’s design deficiency, manufacturing fault, or defect in materials, its no wonder that this tough little motor has outlasted many of it’s critics and has gained a fiercely loyal following which can be ultimately attributed to it’s rugged simplicity and strength in numbers.

-Specifications For Universal Atomic 4
+Specifications For Universal Atomic 4 and Stevedore

 4-Stroke Cycle Gasoline (Petrol) Marine Engines